 - Epidemiology and control of disease

 - Laboratory diagnosis

-More than 600 people who have passed the ASTMH examination are listed on the ASTMH website.
-The society offers a periodic intensive update course in clinical tropical medicine and travelers’ health, which is in part designed to prepare those planning to take the Certificate of Knowledge examination.
+Almost 700 people who have passed the ASTMH examination are listed on the ASTMH website.
+The society offers an annual intensive update course in clinical tropical medicine and travelers’ health, which is in part designed to prepare those planning to take the Certificate of Knowledge examination.

 Organized in 1983, this society (www.wms.org) focuses on adventure travel, including wilderness travel and diving medicine.
 Its activities include the following: